New Westminster: Public transit

 The city is located within Zone 2 of TransLink's fare structure.

-A passenger ferry runs from the Quay to the neighbourhood of Queensborough on Lulu Island.
+The Q to Q Ferry runs from the Quay to the neighbourhood of Queensborough on Lulu Island.

 Railways

 The city is served by four railways: Canadian National Railway, Canadian Pacific Railway (CPR), Burlington Northern and Santa Fe, and the Southern Railway of British Columbia shortline.
 None offer passenger service.

 Streetcars and the interurban

 Until the 1950s, New Westminster was linked to Vancouver and other municipalities by the BC interurban tram network (a type of interurban electric railway) under British Columbia Electric Railway.
 The Central Park Line was operated from 1891 to 1958.

 Sports and recreation

 The New Westminster Salmonbellies are one of the oldest professional lacrosse teams in Canada, and also have junior and midget teams.
 The 'Bellies, as they are also known, have won the Mann Cup twenty-four times.
 New Westminster is also the location of the Canadian Lacrosse Hall of Fame.

-The New Westminster Royals were a professional minor-league team from 1911 through 1914, in the heyday of the Pacific Coast Hockey League.
+The New Westminster Royals were a professional major league hockey team from 1911 through 1914, in the heyday of the Pacific Coast Hockey Association.
 Their home rink was the Denman Arena in Vancouver, which they shared with rivals the Vancouver Millionaires.

 Playing at Queen's Park Arena were two incarnations of a Western Hockey League junior team, the New Westminster Bruins (1971–1981 and 1983–1988).

 The Royal City Hyacks Football Club offers football and cheerleading for youth aged 5–13, while the local high school, New Westminster Secondary School has high school football.

 Pocomo Rugby Football Club and Douglas Rugby Club (both teams play in New Westminster) merged in 2005 to form the United Rugby Club.
 Pocomo moved to New Westminster in the late 1960s, eventually calling Hume Park its home field.
 Douglas was formed by Pocomo players attending Douglas College in 1972.
 United Rugby currently uses Hume Park and Queens Park for home venues.

 Youth soccer in New Westminster is represented by the New West Youth Soccer Club (formerly known as Royal City Youth Soccer Club), established in 1965, with teams for boys and girls aged 4 to 17 that participate in league play from September to March.
 Additionally, the club offers spring programs for children aged 4 to 9 and futsal for children aged 10 to 17.